AMSP-04/NETN-CBRN/NETN-CBRN.md

 1. The `CBRN_Release` interaction can be sent directly from a CBRN aware CGF to inform a CBRN federate that a release has occurred.

-However, in some federations an itermediate step is required to support the generation of the `CBRN_Release` interaction.
+However, in some federations, an intermediate step is required to support the generation of the `CBRN_Release` interaction.

 2. A legacy RPR based CGF, not aware of NETN-CBRN concepts, can generate a RPR-Warfare `MunitionDetonation` interaction.
 3. A CBRN Mediation federate receives the `MunitionDetonation`.
 If the `WarheadType` parameter indicates that it is a CBRN release, then the CBRN Mediation federate sends the `CBRN_Release` interaction.